Symptoms of fever

 - Take plenty of clear fluids.

 - Monitor your temperature regularly.
-This will make taking appropriate action easier.
+This will allow you to take appropriate action earlier.

 - Take as much bed rest and sleep as you need.